The Union (Marvel): Enemies

-Reaction
+Reception

-The Union received mixed reviews from people across the United Kingdom, with some of the Scottish and Welsh people disagreeing with the name of the group and the way that their characters Kelpie (Scotland) & The Choir (Wales) portray the two countries.
+The Union received mixed reviews from readers across the United Kingdom, with some of the Scottish and Welsh people disagreeing with the name of the group and how their characters Kelpie (Scotland) & The Choir (Wales) portray the two countries.

+The announcement of the team also attracted attention on social media, with some Scottish and Welsh readers objecting to the team's name—"The Union"—given its political connotations, particularly in the context of Brexit and Scottish independence.